andrewdonato/Dev-Boot-Camp-Security-Final-Project/tools/metasploit/metasploit.md

 # [Metasploit](http://www.metasploit.com/)
 The Metasploit Project is a sub-project of the Metasploit Project that provides information about security vulnerabilities and aids in penetration testing and IDS signature development.
 It is a tool for developing and executing exploit code against a remote target machine.

 **Install guide**
 - [Mac OS](http://www.darkoperator.com/installing-metasploit-framewor/)
 - [Linux](http://www.darkoperator.com/installing-metasploit-in-ubunt/)

-## Virutal Environment
+## Virtual Environment
 Though Metasploit can be installed in any Unix based OS, if you are worried about Metasploit messing up your environment, you can install it into a virtual environment and use it there.

 - [Docker](https://registry.hub.docker.com/u/darwin67/metasploit/)
 - [Virtual Box](https://www.virtualbox.org/wiki/Downloads)